-Loans and advance to members
+Loans and Advance to Members

 The Credit Union often takes security as collateral in a manner similar to other lending institutions.
 The Credit Union maintains guidelines on the acceptability of specific types of collateral and prepares a valuation of the collateral obtained as part of the loan origination process.
 This assessment is reviewed periodically.
-Collateral may include mortgages over commercial properties and charges over business assets such as premises, inventory and accounts receivable.
+Collateral may include mortgages and bill of sale on motor vehicles.
 Where significant impairment indicators are identified, the Credit Union will take additional measures to manage the risk of default, which may include seeking additional collateral.
 The Credit Union's policies regarding obtaining collateral have not significantly changed during the reporting period and there has been no significant change in the overall quality of the collateral held by the Credit Union since the prior period.

 The Credit Union may foreclose on overdue loans by repossessing the pledged asset.
-The pledged asset may consist of real estate, equipment or vehicles which the Credit Union will seek to dispose of by sale.
+The pledged asset may consist of property, equipment or vehicles which the Credit Union will seek to dispose of by sale.
 In some instances, the Credit Union may provide refinancing.